Gerhard Ludwig Müller: Episcopate

-On 20 December 2007, Pope Benedict XVI reappointed Müller for another five years as a member of the Dicastery for the Doctrine of the Faith (CDF).
-On 17 January 2009, he was also appointed as a member of the Pontifical Council for Culture.
-On 12 June 2012, Müller was appointed as a member of the Congregation for Catholic Education for a renewable term of five years and was also appointed a member of the Pontifical Council for Promoting Christian Unity.
+On 20 December 2007, Pope Benedict XVI reappointed Müller to another five years on the Congregation for the Doctrine of the Faith (CDF).
+On 17 January 2009 he was appointed to the Pontifical Council for Culture.
+On 12 June 2012, Müller was appointed to the Congregation for Catholic Education for a renewable term of five years and was appointed to the Pontifical Council for Promoting Christian Unity.

-In the Conference of German Bishops, Müller was Chairman of the Ecumenical Commission, Deputy Chairman of the Commission of the Doctrine of the Faith, and a member of the World Church Commission.
-He was also Vice Chairman of the Association of Christian Churches in Germany (ACK) and the first President of the Society for the Promotion of Eastern Church Institute in Regensburg, Germany.
+In the Conference of German Bishops, Müller was chairman of the Ecumenical Commission, deputy chairman of the Commission of the Doctrine of the Faith, and a member of the World Church Commission.
+He was also vice chairman of the Association of Christian Churches in Germany (ACK) and led the Verein zur Forderung of the Ostkirchliches Institut Regensburg, an institute for the study of Eastern Orthodox theology based in Regensburg, Germany.

 As a personal friend of Pope Benedict XVI, he was mandated to prepare the publication of the Opera Omnia, i.e., a series of books that will collect in a single edition all of Pope Benedict's writings.
-Müller has written more than 400 works on dogmatic theology, ecumenism, revelation, hermeneutics, the presbytery, and the diaconate.
+Müller has written more than 400 works on dogmatic theology, ecumenism, revelation, hermeneutics, the priesthood, and the diaconate.